DeveloperZo/InfinityQube/Assets/Docs/Project Doc/1_ExecutiveSummary.md

 Infinity Cube transforms the classic Intelligence Qube formula through its Symmetrical Wave System.
 Players don't just place static markers - they launch backward-moving cubes that create calculated collisions with advancing waves.
 This mirrors the infinity symbol (∞) in gameplay: two patterns meeting at their intersection point.

-The game combines this core innovation with face painting mechanics and a four-tier marker system, creating layers of strategic depth.
-The cosmic lo-fi aesthetic provides atmospheric context without overwhelming the precise, mathematical nature of the gameplay.
+The game combines this core innovation with face painting mechanics, resonance systems, and a four-tier marker system, creating layers of strategic depth.
+The dynamic line divider system creates tension as threats approach, while the cosmic lo-fi aesthetic provides atmospheric context without overwhelming the precise, mathematical nature of the gameplay.

 ---
 **Last Updated:** 11/17/2025